Semigroup with involution: P-systems

-The problem of characterizing when a regular semigroup is a regular *-semigroup (in the sense of Nordahl & Scheiblich) was addressed by M. Yamada (1982).
-He defined a P-system F(S) as subset of the idempotents of S, denoted as usual by E(S).
-Using the usual notation V(a) for the inverses of a, F(S) needs to satisfy the following axioms:
+The problem of characterizing when a regular semigroup is a regular *-semigroup (in the sense of Nordahl & Scheiblich) can be addressed by defining a P-system.
+For the semigroup S, let E(S) denote the set of idempotents, and let V(a) denote the inverses of a.
+A P-system F(S) is then a subset of E(S) which satisfies the following axioms: